mantidproject/mantid/docs/source/concepts/calibration/TubeCalibrationIntroduction.rst

 .. image:: ../../images/CalibrationPeaksAndEdges.png

-The image below shows an acquired data with the shadows and the the peaks in two tubes; the blue are shadows and the red lines are peaks where neutron are getting through.
+The image below shows an acquired data with the shadows and the peaks in two tubes; the blue are shadows and the red lines are peaks where neutron are getting through.
 Observe that the positions of the lines are different in each tube.
 Even though they were expected to be